lhs-open/lhs-guide/docs/index.md

 **Experimental method:**

--	Can employ randomization, can confer protection from certain bias, time-consuming and costly.
+-	Capable of employing randomization, and conferring protection from certain biases, yet time-consuming and costly.
--	While the randomized controlled trial has a highly successful track record in generating new clinical knowledge, it has several limitations: not practical or feasible in all situations; expensive and time-consuming; address only the questions they were designed to answer; cannot answer every type of research question.
+-	While the randomized controlled trial has a highly successful track record in generating new clinical knowledge, it has several limitations: not practical or feasible in all situations; expensive and time-consuming; addresses only the questions they were designed to answer; cannot answer every type of research question.

 **Observational method:**

--	Can only randomize at group level, easier to collect data in the process of care delivery, results closer to real-world setting, requiring less time and less cost.
+-	Can only randomize at group level; easier to collect data in the process of care delivery; results are closer to real-world settings; requires less time and less cost.
--	The strength of observational studies is that they capture health practices in real-world situations, which aids in generalizing their results to more medical practices.
+-	The strength of observational studies is that they capture health practices in real-world situations, which aids in generalizing their results to broader medical practices.
 This research design can provide data throughout a product’s life cycle and allow for natural experiments provided by variations in care.
-However, observational studies are challenged to minimize bias and ensure that their results were due to the intervention under consideration.
+However, observational studies face challenges in minimizing bias and ensuring that their results were due to the intervention under consideration.

 ## Observational study method in LHS